 - Depression, even when engaging in the behaviors.

 At A Forever Recovery, we understand that addiction is most often a symptom of underlying issues.
 These issues may drive a person to engage in destructive behaviors compulsively.
 This is why it is imperative to treat the individual and heal the mind, body, and spirit, facilitating the necessary empowerment and awareness to reclaim a happy and healthy life.
+Our Michigan treatment program is rooted in cognitive behavioral therapies to help achieve these goals, making for a lifestyle free from behavioral or substance addictions.

 Any behavior can be addictive and dangerous when a person loses control of his or her impulses.
 Understanding this gives significant insight into the importance of healing the individual.

 If you or a loved one is suffering from a behavioral addiction, please call us now at our toll-free number to speak with one of our trained counselors.
 We understand how hopeless addiction feels.
-Call now to learn more about understanding behavioral addictions.
+Call now to learn more about understanding and treating behavioral addictions.